HMalini21/Dog_API_APP/OneDrive/Desktop/java fullstack(m)/appAPI/README.md

 ## Creating HTML and CSS

-1. starting off with a div that contains few tags for this project, such as: h1, label, select, option tags button tag then the first div is over
+1. starting off with a div that contains few tags for this project, such as: h1, label, select, option tags button.

+2. second div for loading and thrid div for showing the fetch image of the dog